Synarcs/Data-Exfiltration-Security-Framework/README.md

 * Control Plane: ``` infrastructure/controller.sh ```

 ## WhitePaper and supporting Paper
-* [Security Framewok WhitePaper](https://github.com/Synarcs/DNSObelisk_Report) provides detailed internals of the security framework (the whitepaper is in process to be formelly published at upcoming NSDI, ACM and other research conferences).
+* [Security Framewok WhitePaper](https://github.com/Synarcs/DNSObelisk_Report) provides detailed internals of the security framework (the whitepaper is in process to be formelly published at upcoming USENIX Security, ACM and other security conferences).

 ## Author
 - [Vedang Parasnis (Synarcs)](https://github.com/Synarcs/)